English Faculty Specialties

 Elizabeth Donley

 A Chicago native, Elizabeth holds a B.A. in Political Science with a minor in Italian from DePaul University and an M.A. in English and an M.F.A. in creative writing from Chapman University.
 She started her teaching career in rural New Mexico as a middle school teacher and has also taught at the middle school and college levels in California.
 In 2013, she taught Italian literature and writing in the WCCCSA foreign study program in Florence, Italy.
 At Clark, Elizabeth teaches all levels of composition, Intro and Advanced Fiction Writing, American Literature, and literary publishing.
 She also has taught in the online and hybrid modalities for over fifteen years and has focused much of her academic research on engaging the online learner.
+In Spring 2025, she will be the lead faculty member in the WCCCSA foreign study program in Rome, Italy.

 Elizabeth's short fiction has appeared in ZYZZYVARiverSedge, Pomona Valley Review, and elsewhere.
 She also has been the recipient of an Oregon Literary Fellowship in fiction, an Elizabeth George Foundation Grant for fiction, and a Caldera Residency.
 From 2013 to 2021, she was literary advisor to Phoenix, Clark’s award-winning art and literary journal.
 Currently, she serves as the English Division Chair, a position she has held since 2014.